amsokol/dlb_mp4base/README.md

 #### Using the Rust, cmake and Visual Studio tools (on Windows)

-    After cloning the dlb_mp4base repository to your local machine, go to the appropriate directory, depending on your machine OS and architecture, such as:
+    After cloning the dlb_mp4base repository to your local machine, go to the:
     "cd mp4muxer2\make\mp4muxer.library"

     Then build one of the following make targets: